 Hey nature lovers!
 Listen in to this episode of On the Trail as I talk to Maureen Farrell, Community Wellness Director for the regional Western Connecticut YMCA.
 Today we discuss nutrition, health, preventative measures and how we can achieve some of these things by going outside and getting on our local trails.
 Listen in and learn some new things about health!

-Hey friends welcome back!
-Today I talked with Susan Smith, former executive director of Bike Walk CT, and Kate Rattan Transportation Program Manager for Southeastern Connecticut Counsel of Governments (SCCG).
-We discussed bike advocacy, safety, education and awareness because bike riding is on the rise and we need to make sure that all those bikers are smart and protected!
+Hey friends, welcome back!
+Today I talked with Susan Smith, former executive director of Bike Walk CT, and Kate Rattan Transportation Program Manager for Southeastern Connecticut Counsel of Governments (SCCOG).
+We discussed bike advocacy, safety, education and awareness because bike riding is increasing and we need to make sure that all those bikers are smart and protected!
 Take a listen and I'll see you on the trail!

-Welcome back to our miniseries!
-Today I interviewed Herb Virgo, of Keney Park Sustainability Project (KSPS), all about the healing powers of nature and the importance of access, inclusion and education.
+Welcome back to our mini-series!
+Today I interviewed Herb Virgo of the Keney Park Sustainability Project (KSPS).
+We talked all about the healing powers of nature and the importance of access, inclusion and education.
 Does nature bring you peace?
 Do you think about the people who don't have access to a green space?
 Listen in as we discuss some of these topics.
 Walk with me as we learn from Herb's experiences.